Things to do in Athens: Landmarks

 and around the hill slopes, including, among others:

-• Free for youth up to 25 years old (with valid ID or passport) from EU countries (with valid student ID) all year-round
+- Free for youth up to 25 years old (with valid ID or passport) from EU countries

-• Free for all children up to 5 years old
+- Free for all youth up to 18 years old from non EU countries

 Official online tickets, here

-: Purchase your tickets online in the summer period!
-Please note that starting September 1, 2023, selection of specific time zone visit in the Acropolis will be compulsory.
+time zone visit in the Acropolis is compulsory.
 Visitors can enter the Acropolis strictly at the time zone they select when they issue their ticket, and should be at the site 30 minutes before the zone they have chosen.

 Resources